Russia Keeps Mum On What To Do About Syria

 CARNE ROSS: The Russians have a tradition of seeing the world in a sense as a kind of chessboard, that if they're pushed back on one issue, they'll push back on another elsewhere.

 GREENE: And Russia was feeling pushed around on Libya.
 With all the momentum to oust Gadhafi, including from the Arab League, Russia had little choice but to abstain at the U.N. and let NATO carry out military strikes.
 Now that NATO's stalled, Ross said Russia may be hoping to carve out some role as hero.
 But overall, he said, Russia feels they caved on Libya.
 Confronting the bloodshed in Syria, Russia has returned to form, opposing a resolution challenging President Bashar al-Assad.
 Ross said this is payback.

 ROSS: And I think there is a sense of this in this case, that the West got its way over Libya and they should not be allowed to have it so easy over Syria.
 What is disappointing about it, it is not about the specific situation inside these countries.
 It's more about a global power political game over who is top dog and how the playground politics work out.

 GREENE: Alexei Podsterob was Russia's ambassador to Libya in the '90s, and he also spent time as a Russian diplomat at the U.N.
 Security Council.
 In his mind, Moscow has a right to be angry over Libya.
 Russia stood by, he said, as NATO overstepped its mandate and got in the middle of a civil war.

-Mr. ALEXEI PODSTEROB (Former Russian Ambassador to Libya): So are the results.
+ALEXEI PODSTEROB: So are the results.
 We don't want to repeat this mistake, to make this mistake two times.